The Branch into the Future

 The Chairman - Mr David Paynter

 David is a true 'Loiner' (Someone from Leeds for those needing a translation!).
 Born in 1956, he very rarely left Yorkshire until joining the Army in 1974, enlisting in RMP.
 Initially, Dave envisaged a career of no more than 6 years.
 However, he managed to stretch that a little, finally retiring after 22 years’ service with the rank of WO1 (RSM).
 A varied career saw David as APTI of RMPTC Chichester, bodyguard to the 8 Brigade Commander, Northern Ireland, perform operations in - 40 Degree temperatures inside the Arctic Circle, receive a GOC's Commendation for bravery, complete two full tours of Northern Ireland, when on his second tour was Mentioned in Dispatches.
 He also performed the role of RSM, 227 Pro Coy RMP, Cyprus and the high profile role of The RSM Supreme Headquarters Allied Powers Europe (SHAPE), Mons, Belgium.
 A keen footballer and sportsman, throughout his career David regularly represented the Corps at Football and Squash.
 On retirement from the Army, David entered the Security Industry holding various managerial and training roles in both the Manned Guarding and Cash In Transit sectors.
 He is a keen lifelong supporter of his beloved Leeds United and can be seen and heard regularly down at Elland Road, to him the home of football.
 He also enjoys fishing, photography and walking, particularly with his dog.
-David is married to Sheila who he met while she was serving in WRAC Provost, they have been married for 37 years, have a daughter and son and at present one Granddaughter.
-Chairman
+David is married to Sheila who he met while she was serving in WRAC Provost, and is now the Branch Treasurer, they have been married for 38 years, have a daughter and son and at present two Granddaughters.

 The Vice Chairman - Mr Eric Boddy